loliamserious/SOEN6111-BIG-DATA/README.md

 All the figures exhibit a similar result presenting the relationship between the features and the housing prices.
 We could infer that "square ft," "bedroom number," "posted by dealer," "posted by owner" and "state" are influential factors of housing prices in India.

-### Problem 2: Driven variables of different price groups
+### Driven variables of different price groups
+We divided housing prices into three segments for solving the second problem: low price, standard price, and high price.
+The measurement of differences in each quantitative feature of three price groups allows us to analyze if the correlations shift with the change of housing price.
+The results of data analysis are demonstrated by heatmap, histograms with the utilization of seaborn library in the result section.

 The relationship between selected features and housing prices in three other price groups(low, standard, and high) is portrayed in Figure 6.

 <div align="center"><img src="img/figure6.png"/></div>